 Net Promoter Score (NPS) is a widely used KPI that assesses customer loyalty and advocacy – by measuring the likelihood of customers recommending a brand to others.

-NPS is determined by asking customers a simple question: “On a scale of 0-10, how likely are you to recommend our company/product/service to a friend or colleague?”
+NPS is calculated by asking customers a simple question: “On a scale of 0-10, how likely are you to recommend our company/product/service to a friend or colleague?”
 Based on their responses, customers are classified as promoters (9-10), passives (7-8), or detractors (0-6).

 By tracking their NPS, businesses can gauge overall customer satisfaction and identify potential brand advocates or areas requiring improvement.
 This has fallen out of popularity in recent years, as it focusses more on the perception of the company, rather than the most recent customer experience.